Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Results

 We demonstrated the entangling nature of the two-qubit CROT operations by creating and tomographing electron Bell states.
 We created a two-electron Bell state by initialising the spins in the state $\ket{\textnormal{Q1Q2}} =\ket{\downarrow \downarrow}$, performing an X$\frac{\pi}{2}$ gate on Q1, and then an entangling CROT operation on Q2.
 The fidelity of the resulting state was benchmarked using phase reversal tomography \cite{mehring2003entanglement, sackett2000experimental, wei2020verifying, dehollain2016bell}, whereby the pulses used to create the Bell state are applied in reverse, but with a progressively increasing phase (Fig.~\ref{fig:phase_reversal}a).
 Accordingly, the ability to reverse the electrons back to their initial state oscillates according to the phase of the reversal pulses.
-This results in the spin up proportion of the electron oscillating as a function of reversal phase, with a spin up proportion of 0 at a reversal phase of 0 indicating that the electrons have been successfully reversed to their initial state.
+This results in the spin up proportion $P_{\uparrow 1}(\theta)$ of the Q1 electron oscillating as a function of reversal phase $\theta$, where $P_{\uparrow 1}(0)=0$ indicates that the electrons have been perfectly reversed to their initial state.
 The amplitude and phase of these oscillations allows for the reconstruction of the off-diagonal corner elements of the two-qubit density matrix, $\rho_{14}, \rho_{41}$.
 In order to obtain the diagonal corner elements, $\rho_{11}, \rho_{44}$, we directly measured the Bell state populations in the Z-basis immediately following the state's preparation.
 By choosing to prepare the $\Phi^{+}=\frac{1}{\sqrt{2}}(\ket{\downarrow \downarrow} + \ket{\uparrow \uparrow})$ Bell state, which only has non-zero elements in each of the four corners of the density matrix, the fidelity of this Bell state can be ascertained using these four matrix elements.
-Using this method we obtained a Bell state fidelity of 93 $\pm$ 9$\%$, with state preparation and measurement (SPAM) error removed and 73 $\pm$ 6$\%$ without SPAM removal.
-The error bars were obtained through repeating the phase reversal measurement 10 times, constructing a density matrix for each repetition, with an associated Bell state fidelity, and calculating $2\sigma$, where $\sigma$ is the standard deviation of the 10 resultant fidelity values.
+Using this method we obtained a Bell state fidelity of $91.3 \pm 3.0 \%$, with state preparation and measurement (SPAM) error removed, and $72.5\pm 2.0$\% without SPAM removal (Supplementary Note 10).
 An optimisation algorithm was used to find the closest physical density matrix to the measured density matrix, $\rho$.
-A concurrence value of 0.91 $\pm$ 0.08 was obtained from the SPAM excluded density matrix, indicating a high degree of entanglement between Q1 and Q2.
+A concurrence value of $0.87\pm0.05$ was obtained from the SPAM-removed density matrix (Supplementary Note 10 and 11), indicating a high degree of entanglement between Q1 and Q2.